cbanciu667/aws-init/README.md

 * trigger cd pipeline in code pipeline
 * repeat

-* IMPORTANT:
+* IMPORTANT:\
 make sure git-secret is working properly as this is critical for operation!\
 AWS-INIT modules is made only to orchestrate the CI/CD pipelines and manage,\
 all the CF parameters via secrets, the rest is handled via code from the modules CodeCommit repos!\
 Be aware for the namming convention everywhere!

 ## How to add or remove modules and stages
-Just add the module names and stages in the MODULES & STAGES\
-variables from local_env_variables, update SecretsManager with parameters.json,\
-run again first_time_omly.sh (First time only = first time for new mosuled & stages).\
+* Just add the module names and stages in the MODULES & STAGES\ variables from local_env_variables, update SecretsManager with parameters.json,\ run again first_time_omly.sh (First time only = first time for new mosuled & stages).\
 commit and push the new aws-init configuration.

 After that step used the output of first_time_omly.sh to add the repos for the modules.\
 For each module copy in its repo and commit the aws ./aws-init configuration.\
 Adapt it and use it for that module.

+## SMR Lambda in the aws-init Ci pipeline
+This is also a central piece of the aws-init configuration.\
+Secrets Manager Requester Lambda acts as a proxy between CF stacks and Secrets Manager.\
+Why ?
+Because even if querying secrets directly from SM works fine in most cases,\
+for some resource properties it doesn't work at the moment (e.g. Domain Zone Name property) or\
+when using direct query with !Cidr functions.

 ## Planned improvments in Q2 2020
 * Delete features for pipelines